awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-sagemaker-notebookinstancelifecycleconfig.md

 # AWS::SageMaker::NotebookInstanceLifecycleConfig<a name="aws-resource-sagemaker-notebookinstancelifecycleconfig"></a>

 The `AWS::SageMaker::NotebookInstanceLifecycleConfig` resource creates shell scripts that run when you create and/or start a notebook instance\.
-For information about notebook instance lifestyle configurations, see [Customize a Notebook Instance](https://docs.aws.amazon.com/sagemaker/latest/dg/notebook-lifecycle-config.html) in the *Amazon SageMaker Developer Guide*\.
+For information about notebook instance lifecycle configurations, see [Customize a Notebook Instance](https://docs.aws.amazon.com/sagemaker/latest/dg/notebook-lifecycle-config.html) in the *Amazon SageMaker Developer Guide*\.

 ## Syntax<a name="aws-resource-sagemaker-notebookinstancelifecycleconfig-syntax"></a>